pajwon/Project-1-Blackjack-/README.md

 3. Having a higher score than the dealer, but not yourself going over 21

 ### Schedule of creating game
-- December 23: Chose Blackjack as the game I wanted to create.
+- December 23: Chose Blackjack as the game I wanted to create for the Project.
 - December 26: Worked on the wireframe of the game with pen and paper
-- December 27-29: Worked on Pseudocode for the game
+- December 27-29: Worked on Pseudocode for the game on how the game should work.
 - January 3: Began coding the game setting up HTML, CSS and Javascript files
 - January 4: Set up variables, created deck, giving values to cards and shuffled deck functions
 - January 5: Created who wins and comparing hands functions.
-Also innertext event listener
+Also innertext event listener with a function saying what each person has and who wins.
 - January 6: Created event listeners for hit and stay buttons.
-Got the game running
+Got the game running without any CSS.
+Started working on CSS and styling game.
-- January 7: CSS and cleaning up Javascript
+- January 7: CSS and cleaning up Javascript.
+Created 3 separate Javascript files where the first one is for pseudocode, second one(version1.js) is whole code with all comments made and final one is scipt.js code where final code with minimal comments left.

 ## ScreenShots of Game